 - Remember that Paul wrote this letter while he was a prisoner in the Roman Empire.
 When he wrote about the armor of God, he was looking at a Roman soldier for inspiration, not a knight from Northern Europe in the Middle Ages.
 So, when you see the suit of armor in the NRCA lobby, be impressed, but recognize that this was not the model used in Ephesians 6.
 That said, the Roman soldiers were fully-equipped masters of war, totally ready for the enemies they faced.
 Like them, we must be prepared to stand strong against our enemies – the world, the flesh, and the devil – each day.

 - The list of different kinds of demons in verse 12 should not be over analyzed.
-While there does seem to be different rankings in Satan’s army, Paul’s point in this passage is just to emphasize that there is a great force of fallen angels arrayed against us as Christians.
+While there do seem to be different rankings in Satan’s army, Paul’s point in this passage is just to emphasize that there is a great force of fallen angels arrayed against us as Christians.
 Therefore, we must lean and lean hard on God each day by feeding on His Word and accessing His Spirit in prayer.